cagnulein/QZCompanionNordictrackTreadmill/README.md

 as QZ runs in the background while Zwift runs in the foreground.

-**New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed).
-For example, you can choose to have Zwift control your treadmill incline as you run or bike through virtual worlds; have QZ make speed and incline changes as you progress through a Zwift workout, or, you can choose to load a GPX file in QZ and have the treadmill follow the incline recorded in the file.
+**New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed), or in the case of a bike, it controls incline and resistance.
+For example, you can choose to have Zwift control your treadmill or bike incline as you run or cycle through virtual worlds; choose to have QZ make speed (or resistance) and incline changes as you progress through a Zwift workout, or, you can choose to load a GPX file in QZ and have the treadmill or bike follow the incline recorded in the file.

 **Disclaimer**: We have tested this solution on several models of NordicTrack and Pro-Form treadmills and bikes and many are supported now.
-We began development with a NordicTrack Commercial 2950 (2021 model) treadmill with a built-in 22" touchscreen.
-Note that this solution should work on any iFit-enabled/iFit-embedded NordicTrack or Pro-Form treadmill with built-in Android tablet.
+We began development on a NordicTrack Commercial 2950 (2021 model) treadmill with a built-in 22" touchscreen.
+Note that this solution should work on any iFit-enabled/iFit-embedded NordicTrack or Pro-Form treadmill or bike with built-in Android tablet.
 Refer to
 <https://www.ifit.com/equipment/treadmills> and <https://www.ifit.com/equipment/bikes> for available models.
 We are constantly adding QZ Companion support for more iFit-enabled/iFit-embedded NordicTrack and Pro-Form treadmills and bikes and will update this document as